biati-digital/glightbox/README.md

 - New: Option "dragAutoSnap" to control the mouse drag auto close or change slide
 - Fixed: Multiple galleries not working
+- Fixed: Setting the elements directly using an object triggered error

 ### 3.0.2